tomasr8/SR-Code/README.md

 ```

 ## How does it actually work?
-if you wanna see a detailed explantaion, skip to [Design](#Design).
+if you wanna see a detailed explanation, skip to [Design](#design).

 ![](sr-diagram.png)

+This is a diagram showing all the main parts of the SR code.
+We'll explain them in the following section.
+(By the way, even with the extra colored lines, this will still decode correctly.
+Try running `sr decode sr-diagram.png` to see for yourself)

-Let's assume we start with a standard color image that includes the QR code somewhere inside of it.
-Before we do any decoding we must first locate it.
+Let's assume we start with a standard RGB image that includes the code somewhere inside of it.
+Before we even attempt to decode it we must first locate it.

+This is done by finding the outer border shown in the diagram above.
+The border is nicely sandwiched between black and white regions which together define a [contour](https://learnopencv.com/contour-detection-using-opencv-python-c/).
+OpenCV has a some fancy algorithms
+which can find these contours.

+We first threshold the image to convert to a black & white and then run OpenCV's `findContours`.

+We end up with something like this:

+Once we have a candidate contour, we apply [perspective correction](https://docs.opencv.org/4.x/d9/dab/tutorial_homography.html).
+We need this in case the is seen under an angle.
+This makes as if we were looking directly at it.

 - image

-To do this I use OpenCV to find contours in the image.
-A contour is a closed shape which separates two regions.
-For this to work the image has to be converted to black & white:

-- image

-Once we have found a candidate we get rid of any possible distorition:

-- image

-Now we verify that we actually have a QR code on our hands by trying to locate the inner rings:

-- image
+Now that we have a nice flat image, we check for the presence of the inner rings, again shown in the diagram above.
+This is just to make sure that we don't treat any random contour as a QR code.
+A lot of everyday objects can give false positives here.
+However, if we find the rings, it's likely we actually a real QR code.

-Once we have those, we find the start corner.
+Having this, we locate the start corner.
 The start corner tells where to start reading the data:

 - image